pfsense/docs/source/interfaces/interface-bridges.rst

 A **Bridge** joins two or more interfaces to the same layer 2 (broadcast/collision domain), as if they were joined to the same switch.

-Bridges between interfaces are listed and managed at **Interfaces > (assign)** on the **Bridges** tab.
+In pfSense® software, bridges between interfaces are listed and managed at **Interfaces > (assign)** on the **Bridges** tab.

 When editing a bridge, Ctrl-Click to select the **Member interfaces**